-I'm pleased to report, on behalf of my fellow Trustees and observers of the New Brunswick Public Service Pension Plan (NBPSPP), that an 11.65% gross investment return was added to the Pension Fund as at December 31, 2019.
-This contributed to an increase of \$720 million in net assets, which grew the total Fund to \$8.352 billion.
+On behalf of my fellow Trustees and observers of the New Brunswick Public Service Pension Plan (NBPSPP) I am pleased to report that the NBPSPP Fund earned a 7.23% gross investment return for the year ended December 31, 2020.
+This contributed to an increase of \$411 million in net assets, which grew the total Fund to \$8.764 billion.